jvick1/Intro_to_SOL/airdrop-project/README.md

 main()
 ```

+When `main()` is invoked, it starts the execution of the `main` function, and since it is an asynchronous function with the `await` keyword, it will wait for the `getWalletBalance` function to complete its execution before moving on.
+This is because `await` is used to pause the execution of the `main` function until the promise returned by `getWalletBalance` is resolved.

-The final result should look something like this:
+**The final result should look something like this:**

 ```
 //index.js